 Vehicles may not be parked or driven between a fire truck or other fire apparatus and any hydrant to which a fire hose may be, or will possibly be, attached.
-Violations of this subsection may be subject to the penalties of 10-1-50(d)(2).

 Sec.
 5-2-9 Open burning.

 (a) Open burning prohibited.
 No person, firm, or corporation may build any outdoor fire within the limits of the Village except as set forth in subsection (b) of this section.
 This prohibition on burning includes burning of construction waste and debris, rubbish, any items consisting of plastic, metal, vinyl, rubber, or oil-based products, and any wood product that is stained, painted, or treated.